ArizonaMangoJuice/spaced-repetition-client/README.md

 If your guess is incorrect, you'll see a message saying so, and your score will remain unchanged!

 ## Features
--Learn 10 Spanish words!
+- Learn 10 Spanish words!
--App will help you learn the words you don't know
+- App will help you learn the words you don't know

 ## Code style
 Standard/Thinkful-style